 These may provide relief from double-taxation (which can arise when the same income is taxed in multiple countries).
 The amount of foreign tax that has already been paid on a particular source of off-shore income may be subtracted from the tax owing to Inland Revenue on that particular source of income.

 You may be entitled to tax credits such as imputation credits, resident withholding tax or dividend withholding payments.
 You can find out more by going to Inland Revenue’s website at ird.govt.nz.

 Will transfers from overseas schemes be taxed?

-There is no tax to pay when you transfer your Australian Complying Superannuation Fund savings to your KiwiSaver account.
+There is no tax to pay when you transfer your Australian complying superannuation scheme savings to your KiwiSaver account.

-We recommend that you consult a professional tax advisor before making any decisions.
+We recommend that you consult a professional tax adviser before making any decisions.